Before You Begin the FAFSA: FAQs

 When will I receive my financial aid offer?

-Typically, you won’t receive a financial aid award until you have completed the financial aid application process and have been admitted to the school.
-Schools have different schedules for when they send financial aid awards.
+Typically, you won’t receive a financial aid offer until you have completed the financial aid application process and have been admitted to the school.
+Schools have different schedules for when they send financial aid offers.

-What is the best way to understand and compare my awards?
+What is the best way to understand and compare my financial aid offers?

-There is no standard format to award letters, making it difficult to compare awards from different schools.
-We recommend using FAME’s Comparing Costs & Financial Aid Awards Worksheet to help you understand your award and get an “apples to apples” comparison.
+There is no standard format to financial aid notifications, making it difficult to compare offers from different schools.
+We recommend using FAME’s Comparing Costs & Financial Aid Awards Worksheet to help you understand your offers and get an “apples to apples” comparison.

 What else can I do to find money for school?

-Check out FAME’s Scholarship Search page to research scholarships that might be available to you.
+Check out FAME’s Scholarship Search to research scholarships that might be available to you.